 Widely believed to be the number one Saudi pastime, shopping opportunities are plentiful in Jeddah.
 From traditional souks to vast shopping malls, there's plenty to choose from.

 Red Sea Mall is Jeddah's largest mall and a fantastic place to while away a few hours.
-The Mall of Arabia is another favourite well worth visiting.
+The Mall of Arabia is another favourite well worth visiting, and not to be forgotten is the Corniche Commercial Center.

 Eating out in Jeddah

-Expats will have more options than they might have expected when it comes to restaurants in Jeddah.
+You'll have more options than you might expect when it comes to restaurants in Jeddah.
 While a large portion of eateries serve Middle Eastern fare, there's a good spread of continental cuisines too.

 The city's larger hotels usually feature internationally inspired menus that should satisfy those looking for gourmet food in a familiar setting.
 Alternatively, multinational fast food chains are also well represented.